Pre-training with Meta Learning for Chinese Word Segmentation: Experiment

 \subsection{Ablation Studies}

-We perform further ablation studies on the effects of meta learning and pre-training, by removing them consecutively from the complete PTM-CWS model.
-After removing both of them, PTM-CWS degrades into the normal BERT-Base model.
-F1 scores for ablation study on three unseen criteria are illustrated in Table~\ref{tbl:ablation}.
+We perform further ablation studies on the effects of meta learning (ML) and multi-criteria pre-training (MP), by removing them consecutively from the complete \textsc{Meta}\textsc{Seg} model.
+After removing both of them, \textsc{Meta}\textsc{Seg} degrades into the normal BERT-Base model.
+F1 scores for ablation studies on three downstream criteria are illustrated in Table~\ref{tbl:ablation}.

-We observe that the average F1 score drops by 0.09\% when removing the meta learning algorithm, and continues to drop by 0.34\% when removing the pre-training phase of PTM-CWS.
-It demonstrates that meta learning and task-specific pre-training are both significant for the performance of PTM-CWS model.
+We observe that the average F1 score drops by 0.09\% when removing the meta learning algorithm (-ML), and continues to drop by 0.34\% when removing the multi-criteria pre-training task (-ML-MP).
+It demonstrates that meta learning and multi-criteria pre-training are both significant for the effectiveness of \textsc{Meta}\textsc{Seg}.